hunterlong/AuthorizeCIM/README.md

 https://developer.authorize.net/hello_world/sandbox/

 # License
 This golang package is release under MIT license.
+Feel free to submit a Pull Request if you have updates!

-This software gets reponses in JSON, but Authorize.net currently says "JSON Support is in BETA, please contact us if you intend to use it in production."
-Make sure you test in sandbox mode!
+*This software gets reponses in JSON, but Authorize.net currently says "JSON Support is in BETA, please contact us if you intend to use it in production."* Make sure you test in sandbox mode!